We are recruiting thousands of pregnant individuals across the nation to get involved with an online survey opportunity

 You will continue with your regular life and we will simply check-in with you every so often.

-By participating in the "Mamma Mia" Study, YOU will help us determine the best tools for enhancing health and well-being for pregnant and postpartum women in the future!
+Through online surveys and optional Zoom interviews, YOU will help us determine the best tools for enhancing health and well-being for pregnant and postpartum women in the future!

 Patricia Kinser, PhD, WHNP-BC, RN, FAAN is an Associate Professor at the VCU School of Nursing in the Department of Family and Community Health.